-But science encounters a little difficulty on the quantum level.
+But science encounters a little difficulty in the quantum domain.
 It’s known as the Heisenberg Uncertainty Principle, which explains that you cannot completely nail down the behavior of reality at the subatomic level.
 For example, the more you know where a subatomic particle is located, the less you know where it’s going and vice versa.

-The Heisenberg Uncertainty Principle is simply a clue from our Creator that space and time are illusion, that everything is happening in the Infinite Here and Eternal Now.
-Existence is an unchanging holographic fractal…the only thing that moves and changes in this fractal is the focal point of our consciousness.
+The Heisenberg Uncertainty Principle is simply a clue from our Creator that 3D space and linear time are illusory, that everything is happening in the Infinite Here and Eternal Now.
+Existence is an unchanging holographic fractal; the only thing that moves and changes in this fractal is the focal point of our consciousness.
 The “future” is an endless zoom into the fractal.

 But the Reality Uncertainty Principle is very evident for those with eyes to see.
 Here I am talking about the spiritual principle of manifestation, how the universe answers earnest requests through nothing short of surprises.
 Either you receive at the expected time in an unexpected manner, or receive in the expected manner at an unexpected time.
 Usually it’s a little of both.

 Quantum mechanics concerns itself with position and momentum, but these are just questions of “what” and “when” — space and time.
 The timing and nature of synchronistic answers to spiritual requests are also questions of “what” and “when” — space and time.
 The Uncertainty Principle is as valid on the macroscopic scale as on the quantum.
 As above, so below.

 Linear time does not exist because there is no change in the infinite fractal, only a change in our point of observation.
 The only true time is that which measures our sequence of freewill choices, lessons, and increments of soul growth — the measure marker of our pathway through the infinite fractal.

 But the critical point is this: without choice, there is absolutely no time.
 In a deterministic system where the beginning contains the end, the beginning and end occur without advancement along true time.